 The Bank offers a 401(k) Employee Savings Plan that covers employees who are over 21 years of age.
 These employees are automatically enrolled in the Plan.
 Employees are 100% vested in the funds they have contributed.
 The matching and discretionary funds contributed by the employer are partially vested after three years and fully vested after seven years of service.
-In 2023, participants made contributions in the form of salary deferrals up to 15% of their compensation, up to a maximum of \$22,500, and participants who have reached the age of 50 were eligible to make an additional \$7,500 "catch-up" contribution annually without regard to the above limitations.
+In 2024, participants made contributions in the form of salary deferrals up to 15% of their compensation, up to a maximum of \$23,000, and participants who have reached the age of 50 were eligible to make an additional \$7,500 "catch-up" contribution annually without regard to the above limitations.
 The Bank matches 100% of each employee's contributions, up to 5% of each employee's compensation.
-There was no change in the percentage of the Bank's matching contributions for 2023.
-The Bank's matching contribution for 2023 and 2022 amounted to approximately \$298,000 and \$282,000, respectively.
+There was no change in the percentage of the Bank's matching contributions for 2024.
+The Bank's matching contribution for 2024 and 2023 amounted to approximately \$313,000 and \$298,000, respectively.

-Deferred Compensation Agreement
+Deferred Compensation Agreements

-The Bank entered into a deferred compensation agreement covering one of its former officers.
-The total deferred compensation payable under the agreement was \$1,275,000, payable \$85,000 annually for fifteen years commencing upon the officer's retirement.
-The deferred compensation was accrued and charged to earnings as the related employee's services were rendered.
-The balance of accrued deferred compensation at December 31, 2023 and 2022 was approximately \$527,000 and \$564,000, respectively.
-The agreement is unfunded and is payable from the general assets of the Bank.
+The Bank entered into deferred compensation agreements covering one of its former officers and two of its current officers.
+The total deferred compensation payable under the agreements was \$3,275,000, payable annually for up to fifteen years commencing upon the officer's retirement.
+The deferred compensation is accrued and charged to earnings as the related employees' services are rendered.
+The balance of accrued deferred compensation at December 31, 2024 and 2023 was approximately \$642,000 and \$527,000, respectively.
+The agreements are unfunded and are payable from the general assets of the Bank.